 These two words, a preposition joined with a conjunction, are grammatically two elements that should never immediately be put together.
 Collectively it is a statement of complete resistance and a denial of a language system.

-The two works included in the installation are a series of six collages and a 36-part ceramic installation yet to be titled.
+The two works included in the installation are a series of six collages and a 36-part ceramic installation.
 Stick-on earrings were mass-produced accessories targeted to young girls in the early 90s.
-As a precursor to a customary female right of passage (piercing my ears pierced at the local mall’s Claire’s Boutique) these single-use plastics became a way to enact a role predefined by the expectations of companies perpetuating the importance of gender expression through product.
-While their production is ubiquitous today, I feel guilty about where all of these little stars and hearts and moons went after their short lifespan, as I am now an advocate for the reduction of plastic production.
+As a precursor to a customary female right of passage (piercing my ears pierced at the local mall’s Claire’s Boutique) these single-use plastics became a way to enact a role predefined by the expectations of companies perpetuating the values of gender expression through their product.
+While their production is ubiquitous today, part of me feels guilty about where all of these little stars and hearts and moons went after their short lifespan, as I am now an advocate for the reduction of plastic use and production.
 As a group of 36 handpainted slip-cast porcelain shapes, the series presents only an abbreviated segment of an accurate sticker sheet.